mit-dci/utxohunt/README.md

 ## Setup

 [Install go](https://golang.org/), either on Athena or your local linux machine.
-Mac and Windows will most likely workas well, but are not officially supported (Don't ask us how to get things working on mac/win)
+Mac and Windows will most likely work as well, but are not officially supported (Don't ask us how to get things working on mac/win)

 Once go is running and you have a $GOPATH set, get the class repo: